Get stories and expert advice on all things related to college and parenting.

-Grateful people have been shown to have more positive emotions, a greater sense of belonging, and lower incidence of depression and stress.
-Study after study shows that people who write down three things they are grateful for each day are happier in their lives after just six weeks.
+Grateful people have been shown to have more positive emotions, a greater sense of belonging, and a lower incidence of depression and stress.
+Study after study shows that people who write down three things they are grateful for daily are happier in their lives after just six weeks.

 Too often, our default is to move mindlessly through our days.
 When we are mindful, we are more engaged and less judgmental.

-Studies also show that happy people have discovered their unique strengths and regularly utilize those strengths, especially when applied toward a cause or purpose that is greater than their own personal goals.
+Studies also show that happy people have discovered their unique strengths and regularly utilize them, especially when applied toward a cause or purpose greater than their personal goals.

 When we are deeply involved in an activity that is challenging and suited to our skills, we enter a state of FLOW.
 FLOW is when you are so immersed in something you lose track of time.
 Spending time in a state of FLOW contributes to your happiness.

-The way we eat, breathe, move and rest, even our facial expressions, can affect the release of our body’s feel-good chemicals.
-A landmark analysis of 23 studies on exercise and depression concluded that regular exercise had a “large clinical impact” on depression.
+How we eat, breathe, move, and rest, even our facial expressions, can affect the release of our body's feel-good chemicals.
+A landmark analysis of 23 studies on exercise and depression concluded that regular exercise had a "large clinical impact" on depression.

-While a portion of our happiness is determined by our genetics, there’s plenty of room for happiness-boosting habits to influence our overall state of well-being.
+While our genetics determines a portion of our happiness, there's plenty of room for happiness-boosting habits to influence our overall state of well-being.

 If you need encouragement, take a look at the health benefits of practicing happiness.

-What are your next steps on the path to a “very happy” life?
+What are your next steps toward a "very happy" life?